 Here are the services doing Buy Now, Pay Later:

-1. Amazon will let you divide payments into five installments.
+4. Amazon will let you divide some purchases into five installments.

 The first installment is due the day the order ships, with four more payments coming every 30 days until the final payment is made 120 days from the shipment date.
 You can pay more than the requested amount or pay off your order early if you want.